 Galveston Bay Shellfish

 More than 100 species of finfish can be found in the Galveston Bay ecosystem.
 Finfish are also the base of a significant recreational fishery.
-Surveys of finfish indicate that most populations have been consistent since 2001, earning finfish a C. Populations of 9 species analyzed are maintaining and earned Cs, while Atlantic croaker improved from a C to a B, gafftopsail catfish improved from a B to an A, and spot improved from a C to a B.
+Surveys of finfish indicate that most populations have been consistent since 2006, earning finfish a C. Populations of 9 species analyzed are maintaining and earned Cs, while Atlantic croaker improved from a C to a B, gafftopsail catfish improved from a B to an A, and spot improved from a C to a B.

 Galveston Bay Finfish

 Love fishing?
 Let's ensure our grandchildren can enjoy this sport in the bay as well